 So you've been playing Conan Exiles solo, you've stacked up a sandstone fortress somewhere in the Exiled Lands, tamed a few thralls, and now you want to invite friends in.
 Good news – you can move your singleplayer save across to a dedicated server.
 It's a handful of steps and a bit of care around file paths, and that's about it.

-Where Conan Exiles Keeps Its Saves
+Where Conan Exiles keeps its saves

 Conan Exiles is a bit odd here.
 Instead of dropping saves into AppData like most games, it writes them into its own install folder.
 For a standard Steam install that's: